kakrusch/docana-project-luka/README.md

 Start off by setting the stage for your project.
 Give a brief overview of relevant studies or work that have tackled similar issues.
 Then, clearly describe the main question or problem your project is designed to solve.

 ### Research Questions
+ - Meaning differences across subreddits - focus on sentiment and word similarity of the word "ok" and its variations

 ## Dataset